Key Takeaways

 What exactly is the ‘inner child’ concept?

-The ‘inner child’ is a part of your subconscious that holds the emotions, memories, and experiences from your childhood.
-It influences your thoughts, behaviors, and patterns in your adult life.
+The ‘inner child’ is a part of your subconscious that holds emotions, memories, and experiences from childhood.
+It influences your thoughts, behaviors, and patterns in adult life.

 How do I know if I have limiting beliefs?

 Limiting beliefs often show up as negative self-talk, doubts about your abilities, or a general sense of not being good enough.
-If you find yourself repeating negative patterns or feeling stuck, it’s likely you’re dealing with limiting beliefs.
+Repeated negative patterns or feelings of being stuck often indicate limiting beliefs.

 Can inner child healing improve my relationships?